get-convex/convex-helpers/CONTRIBUTING.md

 **NOTE**: make sure you aren't running `npm run dev` anywhere when you're publishing to avoid races with re-generating files while publishing.

-In general you can run `./publish.sh` to go through the publish workflow.
+In general you can run `./publish.sh` to go through the publish workflow, or `npm run release` to do a release.
 It will prompt you for a new version.
 If you've already adjusted the version, you can just hit enter.